-The next page contains the required template.
-Do not delete any sections of the template.
+The next page contains an example of the application template.
+This is meant to be an example only for use in planning/preparing a project.
+If you are selected to submit a full application the template will be provided to you.
 All questions must be addressed.
 Submission of an incomplete or modified template will not be considered.